-Any business that wishes to sell alcohol from it's premises, must first obtain certificates from both Planning and Environmental Health.
-Once these approvals have been obtained, the applicant can apply to the Department of Racing, Gaming and Liquor for a liquor licence.
+Any business that wishes to sell alcohol from it's premises, may be required to obtain certificates from both Planning and Environmental Health.
+Once these approvals have been obtained, the applicant can apply to the Department of Local Government, Sport and Cultural Industries for a liquor licence.

 There are ten types of liquor licences:

 - Liquor store

 It is important to note the following with regards to liquor licence applications.

 - The premises that the proposed liquor licence will cover, must have planning approval via the development application process.

 - A licenced premises is required to meet the relevant requirements of the Health Act 1911, the Food Act 2008, any written law applying to sewerage or drainage of those premises and the Building Act 2011.